- What’s Agile in Software Development?

-- Extreme Programming (XP) is an agile methodology dependent on fast communication, quick feedbacks, and software development simplicity.
+It is an agile methodology dependent on fast communication, quick feedback, and software development simplicity.
 Thus, the main focus here is the process of development.

-- Iterative development is a development methodology that works by breaking down large app development into smaller chunks, i.e. iterations.
+It is a development methodology that works by breaking down large app development into smaller chunks, i.e. iterations.
 So, the feature code is being designed, developed, and tested in cycles that are repeated.
-Iterations occur adding new features until there is a fully functional ready-to-market software application.
+Iterations occur by adding new features until there is a fully functional ready-to-market software system.

 7 Agile Software Development Lifecycle Phases

 As you might know, the process of software development is extensive and consists of mini-development sprints that are self-integral agile development steps.
-There’s how the steps of the agile development cycle diagram look like:
+Here’s what the steps of the agile development cycle diagram look like: